Juan Carlos Paz

 Juan Carlos Paz (5 August 1897 – 26 August 1972) was an Argentine composer and music theorist.

-Paz was born in Buenos Aires, either in 1897 or in 1901, where he studied piano with Roberto Nery and composition with Constantino Gaito and Eduardo Fornarini.
+Paz was born in Buenos Aires, where he studied piano with Roberto Nery and composition with Constantino Gaito and Eduardo Fornarini.
 He also studied organ with Jules Beyer, and then travelled to Paris to work with Vincent d'Indy at the Schola Cantorum.

 On 22 October 1929, a shared enthusiasm for new musical developments caused him, together with Juan José Castro and José María Castro, Gilardo Gilardi, and Jacobo Ficher, to form the Grupo renovación, with the aim of promoting the cause of modern music in Argentina.
 In 1936, Paz left the group to found his own concert series, the Conciertos de la Nueva Música.